 1.24 ha of land at the Former Bleachworks, Elliot provides an opportunity for a range of uses including leisure, tourism or Class 4 (business).
 Proposals should recognise that the site is located at an important gateway to the town and that there is an opportunity to reinforce this as part of design proposals.
-Given the level of fluvial and tidal flood risk a Flood Risk Assessment will be required and residential development will not be permitted on the ground floor., including investigation of any culverts flowing through the site, to establish the scope for development, including residential development.
+Given the level of fluvial and tidal flood risk a Flood Risk Assessment will be required, including investigation of any culverts flowing through the site, to establish the scope for development, including residential development.